Naive Newsletter Delivery

 We wait for the current one to be dispatched successfully before moving on to the next in line.

-If we fail to dispatch one email we bubble up the error using ? and return a 500 Internal Server Error to the caller.
+If we fail to dispatch one email we bubble up the error using?

 They cannot retry - they risk sending the newsletter issue twice to the entire mailing list.